 Into a glass about 4 inches deep place a small amount of chocolate, vanilla, or strawberry ice cream; split two lady fingers and stand the four halves on end in a vertical position, so that the upper ends will reach to the top of the glass.
 Add about 1/2 ounce of chocolate syrup, or syrup of any flavor desired, one scoopful of vanilla ice cream, some whipped cream, one teaspoonful of English walnuts, and top it off with a slice of fig or a maraschino cherry.
 In pricing this feature, be sure to cover the costs.
 (J. E. Stallings)

-For this frozen dessert recipe, cut an eclair shell in two lengthwise, place one half on a banana split dish and fill with "Delight" ice cream.
+For this frozen dessert recipe, cut an eclair shell in two lengthwise, place one half on a banana split dish and fill with "Delight" ice cream (see below).
 Place top on the shell and cover with a ladle of marshmallow topping.
 Dust over all a sweet powdered chocolate and top with a couple of red maraschino cherries.

-Serve individuals of quality vanilla ice cream in this manner:
+Serve individual servings of quality vanilla ice cream in this manner:

 Secure dainty white paper cases of a square shape; half fill a case with ice cream and then introduce a spoonful of guava jelly, or a layer of chopped nutmeats and figs (or dates).
 Fill the case even-full of ice cream.
 Mound the top with whipped cream and garnish with four blanched almond meats arranged like the petals of a flour and with a bit of candied citron for a center.

 Lay on one side of the plate a spray of crystallized mint, or appropriate garnish, also a square piece of delicate white cake frosted with white and decorated with a slight touch of pale green frosting.
 This mixture is worth 25 cents.